friedt/kenteken-check-NL-RDW/README.md

 The function 'kentekenCheck' returns true if a valid pattern is found and formats it, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other characters that RDW described.
 Licenses with AA(Kingdome) and CD(corps diplomatique) are ignored in this function, characters C and Q are not allowed.

 Forbidden combinations: GVD, KKK, KVT, LPF, NSB, PKK, PSV, TBS, SS en SD (also not in character combinations with 3 characters)
+Forbidden as from latest serie 11: PVV, SGP and VVD

 # CSS